MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 Both out-of-box fields and custom fields are supported.
 Unless otherwise noted, all common operations are supported, such as create, update, and delete.
 For more information, see [Use Project schedule APIs to perform operations and scheduling entities](schedule-api-preview.md).

-As part of the Project Schedule APIs, a unit-of-work pattern has been added.
+As part of the Project schedule APIs, a unit-of-work pattern has been added.
 This pattern is known as an OperationSet, and it can be used when several requests must be processed in a single transaction.

 The following illustration shows the flow that a partner will experience when this feature is used.